What are you trying to solve?

 That’s when a good die casting partner can eliminate risk for the customer.
-At Simalex for instance, with almost 60 years of experience with die casting, our engineering team knows what is and isn’t possible.
+At Simalex for instance, with almost 60 years of experience with die casting services for various metal alloys such as aluminum, magnesium and zinc.
+Our engineering team knows what is and isn’t possible.
 When we can push the limits and when we can’t.
 How to reduce costs and eliminate cost.

 Is Die Casting Right for the Part?